Bahira: Islamic traditions

 According to a variation documented by al-Suhayli, possibly derived from al-Zuhri's, it is a Jewish rabbi, not a Christian monk, who meets the young Muhammad on the journey and foretells his future as a prophet.
 The meeting happens not in Bosra but in Tayma, a city before Syria.
 As in Ibn Ishaq’s account, the figure advises Abu Talib to take Muhammad back home quickly, fearing that the Jews will murder him if he reaches Syria.

 To add a spiritual touch to the marriage of Muhammad and Khadija, many of his biographers narrate that he took another trade trip later in his life and met another monk.
 Some sources call the monk Nastur or Nastura.
 The narratives generally show this trade trip as being done by Muhammad for Khadija, and he is joined by her slave, named Maysara.
 The allegedly al-Zuhri's account says that the destination is Hubasha, while Ibn Ishaq’s says that it is Syria.
 The monk sees Muhammad sitting under a tree that only prophets use, and he asks Maysara if Muhammad has redness in his eyes.
 Maysara confirms, and the monk concludes that Muhammad is the imminent prophet.
 In a version by al-Baladhuri and Ibn Habib, the monk’s conclusion about Muhammad’s prophethood results from seeing him create unlimited food.
 The story continues with the monk buying Muhammad's goods at a high price and two angels covering Muhammad from the blazing sun on their way back.
 When they return to Medina, Maysara tells Khadija about his experience, which makes her propose marriage to Muhammad.
 In Ibn Gani's commentary of the Quran, however, it is Abu Bakr who goes with Muhammad on the trip and is told by the monk that the place under the tree where Muhammad sits is only lastly occupied by Jesus.

+Al-Masudi reported that Bahira was a member of the Abd al-Qays tribe.